 - Cetyl alcohol and cetearyl alcohol might give you pause when reading about hydrating ingredients.
 Consumers have often been told that alcohol in skincare will lead to dried out skin, but cetyl alcohol and cetearyl alcohol are actually fatty alcohols that can help soften, soothe, protect and prevent skin from drying out.

 Now, a refresher on the must-know sunscreen basics

-The American Academy of Dermatology (AAD) recommends using a sunscreen that has at least SPF 30 and provides broad-spectrum protection.
+The American Academy of Dermatology (AAD) recommends using a body and facial sunscreen that has at least SPF 30 and provides broad-spectrum protection.
 Here’s a breakdown of what those key words mean:

-- Broad-spectrum protection refers to sunscreen that protects against both UVA and UVB rays, two different kinds of radiation from the sun.
+- Broad-spectrum protection: Broad spectrum refers to sunscreen that protects against both UVA and UVB rays, two different kinds of radiation from the sun.
 Both can cause sunburns, premature aging and skin cancer, so it’s important to find a sunscreen that covers it all.

-These rays affect your skin at a cellular level, causing damage that can lead to premature aging and, ultimately, even skin cancer.
+These UVA and UVB rays affect your skin at a cellular level, causing damage that can lead to premature aging and, ultimately, even skin cancer.
 While you may not notice them at first, the effects of sun exposure can accumulate over time and cause changes in your skin’s outward appearance, including:

-- Changes in skin pigmentation, including and dark spots
+- Changes in skin pigmentation, including dark spots

 - Premature fine lines and wrinkles